AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data between Alibaba Cloud Object Storage Service (OSS) buckets/Prerequisites.md

 # Prerequisites {#concept_igj_s12_qfb .concept}

-This section describes what you must do before creating a migration job.
+This topic describes what you must do before creating a migration job.

 ## Estimate the amount of data to be migrated {#section_z1p_1df_qfb .section}